The 9 Best Patient Engagement Strategies

 Each patient has a preferred channel of communication.
 Some potential channels that can be used for patient communication and engagement include:

 With our digital world, it’s tempting to lean entirely on technological solutions.
-Still, it’s important to diversify and offer digital-free solutions like app-less interfaces and interactive voice response (IVR) calls.
+Still, it’s important to diversify and offer solutions like appless interfaces and interactive voice response (IVR) calls.
 By offering a wide range of options, you can make engagement accessible for every patient no matter who they are.

 Using every channel for every patient is not recommended; instead, as part of your patient onboarding paperwork, include the option to opt-in for announcements and communication through various channels.
 This is an easy route to making the patients feel overwhelmed or pestered.